Do you want to work as a jewelry designer?

 Stepping Stone Career:

-Being a jewelry designer can also be used as a stepping stone career.
+Being an exhibit designer can also be used as a stepping stone career.
 A stepping stone career is one which is used to help you get to another career, normally because the other career is too difficult to reach (sometimes due to things like high fees etc).

 You can begin as an intern designer after basic short courses and expert guidance (maybe working under a mentor).
 The money made can then be used to pay for studies towards a promotion or another career, and the experience helps in gaining knowledge.
 One paying to help get to the other.